threefoldtech/tfchain/bridge/docs/observability.md

 - error: This value indicates that an error occurred during the operation of the bridge.

+- metric: This events describes a numeric measurement taken at given point in time.

 #### source object
 the source field set contains all fields which are included in the source object, it is common . across all types of events except of `bridge_init_aborted` error event.